hamidgl/Web-Platform-Development-2-GCU/README.md

 when the login successful the home page will be displayed and you able to use the site by navigeting through the navbars

 MVC application
--user follows links on view.
+- user follows links on view.
--browser makes request.
+- browser makes request.
--associated route handles request and calls controllers.
+- associated route handles request and calls controllers.
--model function queries DB and returns results to controller.
+- model function queries DB and returns results to controller.
--controller creates response including queried data and renders view.
+- controller creates response including queried data and renders view.

 ![image](https://user-images.githubusercontent.com/73762898/117603480-1bae3f80-b14b-11eb-9de9-927bbd1b1d91.png)